A lot can happen in a couple of years. Whole industries can shift, evolve, or even die.

 That power is mostly used to deliver a set-top box that is capable of delivering 4K HDR/Dolby Vision quality movies, although it's fair to say games and apps load smoothly too.

 Also new is support for 4K resolution at 60fps, but you'll need a compatible cable to cope with the signal, and, of course, a compatible 4K television.
-Although there are no movies available in 4K 60fps currently - it's largely Hollywood-style 24fps - the new iPhone X does allow you to record at 4K 60fps.
-Come November, the 4K Apple TV could be a good source to playback at the native frame rate.
+Although there are no movies available in 4K 60fps currently - it's largely Hollywood-style 24fps - the iPhone X does allow you to record at 4K 60fps.
+The 4K Apple TV enables you to play it back at the native frame rate.

 The Apple TV 4K comes in two storage versions: 32GB and 64GB.
 The storage is used to store apps and not purchased content, so it really comes down to what you plan to use it for.
 If it's just about streaming movies and watching Netflix, the 32GB should be more than enough.

 Connectivity is speedy too.
-There's 802.11ac Wi-Fi with MIMO for simultaneous dual band (2.4GHz and 5GHz) connectivity.
+There's 802.11ac Wi-Fi with MIMO for simultaneous dual-band (2.4GHz and 5GHz) connectivity.
 For those who prefer a tethered option, there's Gigabit Ethernet - which is an upgrade over the previous 10/100Mbps Ethernet for wired Internet.
-The box does lose the USB Type-C socket on the back, though.
+The box does lose the USB socket on the back, though.

 On the sound front, there's AC3 (Dolby Digital 5.1) and Enhanced AC3 (Dolby Digital Plus 7.1) support.
 There's no Dolby Atmos... yet.